frsechet/clevy_test/README.md

 - `recast.key` : Recast API

 For a simplicity purpose I used files to store token, it would be more secure to use environment variables in production.

+### CSV file
+The bot answers are located in the config/answers.csv.

 ## Dependencies
 - NodeJS >= 8.9